 Proliferation—of techniques, malware, and ideas—remains a high concern.
 In 2014, reports from Symantec, CrowdStrike, and Kaspersky revealed a cyber espionage campaign named Energetic Bear or Dragonfly that had been in operation since 2011.
 Among the targets were energy grid operators, electricity generation firms, petroleum pipeline operators, and energy sector industrial control system equipment manufacturers.
 The attackers could have caused “damage or disruption to energy supplies.”
 The National Security Agency has warned that China, Russia, and several other countries already possess the ability to shut down a US power grid, and in November 2014, NSA Director and head of US Cyber Command Admiral Michael Rogers told Congress he expects US critical infrastructure to be attacked in the near- to medium-term.
 “It is only a matter of the when, not the if,” Rogers said, “that we are going to see something traumatic.”

 The sense of vulnerability that Stuxnet exposed—along with the Iranian cyberattacks on Saudi Aramco and Sands Casino and the North Korean cyberattacks on Sony Pictures that destroyed data—reinforced the perception of offense advantage in cyberspace, at least among US policymakers and operators.
 In March 2015, Admiral Rogers told the Senate Armed Services Committee that defense in cyberspace “will be both late to need and incredibly resource intensive.”
-As a result, Rogers argued, “we also need to think about how can we increase our capacity on the offensive side, here, to get to that point of deterrence as you've raised”
+As a result, Rogers argued, “we also need to think about how can we increase our capacity on the offensive side, here, to get to that point of deterrence as you've raised.”

 After seeing the effects of Stuxnet, many other countries around the world appear to have come to the same conclusion, raising the specter of an offense-dominant cyber environment marked by instability rather than deterrence stability.
 Cyber experts and policymakers had long expected the arrival of cyber weapons capable of destruction in the physical world.
 Now that it is here, they must plan for and try to ameliorate the negative effects of a self-help world where offensive cyberweapons are the norm.